The Secret of Dance Style is Your Self-Image, the Magical Essence of Style

 How do you create your signature style?
 Creating and adopting your own style is a process of self-acceptance and acknowledging the beauty of creativity that exists within you.
 I believe that dance coaching is a process that brings out the best in each dancer.
 Style coaching is transformational when you perform the dance according to your physical stature, personality, and personae.
 You will know the secret of dance style as you begin to develop your own style.
 When you share your happiness with the audience that matches the joy and passion that you feel when you dance, you will know that you have achieved your own unique performance styling--and no one can deny you the joy that you feel from the magical essence of your personal dance style.

 Ma*Shuqa's method of teaching Oriental Dance blends instruction in technique and performance and utilizes a self-discovery format combined with structured scaffolded instruction.
 Scaffolded instruction provides a framework for learning.
 During instruction Ma*Shuqa brings to light elements of movement that each dancer can reflect upon to understand and develop her own dance style.
 The Ma*Shuqa Method includes instruction and awareness of: body posture, dance stance and weight shifting, foot fall style, dance movement preferences for torso, arms and hands, movement tempo preference, and the 80:20 body undulation that determines individual dance style.
+Another focus in classes is understanding Middle Eastern music structure, musical styling and phrasing, and musical embellishments to develop expertise to dance improvisationally.
 Come take a class or workshop with Ma*Shuqa and experience "the professional difference, elegance of style".